Dr Gerrit Hilgen

 - Telephone: +44(0)191 208 8933

 MG 178 Cookson Building

 Newcastle upon Tyne

 My general scientific interest is on sensory signal processing in large neuronal networks and how the different neurons work together.
 During my PhD, I shed light on specialised cell-cell connections in the retina which form dynamic networks between neurons.
 After my PhD, I assembled a voltage-sensitive dye imaging system and developed my own image processing approaches to study how the tactile networks accomplish the integration of sensory input.
 In 2013, I switched back to retinal networks and started using large-scale high-density MEA recordings in combination with high-resolution structural imaging.
-I recently found that the maturation of retinal functionality is not spatially homogeneous, likely reflecting special ecological requirements, and established tools for automated quality control and unit selection for thousands of neurons.
+I found that the maturation of retinal functionality is not spatially homogeneous, likely reflecting special ecological requirements, and established tools for automated quality control and unit selection for thousands of neurons.
 More recently, I became interested in the development of light responses in retinal organoids derived from human pluripotent stem cells.